-The other great think about this is it makes a lot.
+The other great think about this Spinach Stuffed Shells recipe is it makes a lot.
 I made one that night and one for the freezer.
 I love the recipes that are cook once, eat twice.
-I adapted this recipe from one over at The Sister’s Cafe.
-The photo below was also taken before cooking the shells in the oven.
+Now, I adapted this recipe from one over at The Sister’s Cafe.
+I took the photo below before cooking the shells in the oven.

 - 1 (12 oz) box of jumbo pasta shells